mildsauce45/spiffy/README.md

 ## Features

 * Works as extension methods off of the standard `java.sql.Connection` interface and will support any database with a driver you've registered
-* Supports Kotlin data classes, POJOs, and primitives as result types
+* Supports Kotlin data classes, POJOs, scalars, and untyped maps as result types
 * Supports Stored procedure calls
 * Supports parameterization of sql queries in a number of ways
 * Supports iterables as parameters to a sql query